 - Been notified of your eligibility to sit for the examination;

-- Paid an examination authorization fee to the ABPN.
+- Paid an examination fee to the ABPN.

 First-time test takers must create a Pearson VUE web account.
 When creating your account and scheduling your test, you will need your ABPN identification number (provided by the ABPN) and a valid email address.

-Examination score reports will not be issued upon completion of this exam.
-They will be mailed within six to eight weeks.
+Examination score reports will not be issued upon completion of an exam.
+They will be mailed within eight to twelve weeks by the ABPN.